GabrielPTD/Expression-Evaluator/README.md

   * Added support for variables and predefined variables
   * Added support for logical constants (`true, false`).
   * Added **debug** informations and **rules**.
+* Changelog 1.2
+  * Added support for all the functions from [here](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/functions/math-functions) (except DivRem - will be added in next update)
+  * Fixed an error that made some functions that contain numbers in the name to not be recognized.
+  * Deleted some useless comments.